night-fury-me/cuda-environment/README.md

 ### `build-image`#

 Use this command to rebuild the cuda-env image if it is removed from your local docker repository.
-The cuda-env image is mandatory to `create` any new cuda environment using the CLI tool.
+The cuda-env image is mandatory to `create` any new cuda environment using the cli-tool.

 ### `create`